 print(iface.network) # 10.20.30.64/26

 Notice the split. ip_address is just the host. ip_network is the block (and by default it refuses a host bit set — more on that in a second). ip_interface is what an actual router interface has: an address plus the network it lives on.
-When you parse show ip interface brief-style data, ip_interface is usually what you want.
+When parsing show ip interface brief-style data, ip_interface is usually the right choice.

 The “Host Bits Set” Gotcha